-For grants awarded under this topic for Research and Innovation actions, beneficiaries should provide support to third parties.
+For grants awarded under this topic for Research and Innovation actions, beneficiaries should provide financial support to third parties.
 The support to third parties can only be provided in the form of grants.
+In order to achieve the objectives of the action, the maximum amount to be granted to each third party is EUR 500 000.